buddhamagnet/badaboom/README.md

 TO USE:

-1. Create a new user with your Audioboo username and uid.
+1. In the rails console, create a new user with your Audioboo username and uid (no CRUD yet).
-2. Run rake bada:boom[uid] and the tool will parse the feed and save your emotions.
+2. Run rake bada:boom[uid,page] and the tool will parse the feed and save your emotions.

+BELLS AND WHISTLES

+For shits and giggles, the main app uses Pusher to update on export jobs on the front end.